Formateur: Netherlands

 In the Netherlands, the coalition usually comprises two, three or four parties.
 Ever since the Netherlands adopted proportional representation in 1918, no party has even come close to winning an outright majority in the House of Representatives.
 Thus, the formation process is at least as, if not more, important than the election itself.

 The informateur, who researches the possible coalition options before a new cabinet is formed, is often a veteran politician, member of the Senate or Council of State.
 Often the informateur presides over talks with possible coalition partners, leading to a communal program, the coalition agreement.
 Sometimes, after the formation of a cabinet, the informateur becomes a minister.

-Once the informateur has found a potentially successful coalition, he goes back to the monarch, who appoints a formateur, who presides over the talks about the ministerial positions that are held between the parties that have already established a regeerakkoord.
-Once the details are finalized, the formateur is ready to accept a formal invitation to become prime minister.
+Once the informateur has found a potentially successful coalition, he goes back to the House, who appoints a formateur, who presides over the talks about the ministerial positions that are held between the parties that have already established a coalition agreement.